huaweicloud/terraform-provider-huaweicloud/docs/resources/dws_cluster.md

 * `port` - (Optional, Int, ForceNew) Service port of a cluster (8000 to 10000).
 The default value is 8000.
   Changing this creates a new cluster resource.

+* `number_of_cn` - (Optional, Int, ForceNew) The number of CN.
+If you use a large-scale cluster, deploy multiple CNs.
+  Changing this creates a new cluster resource.

+* `tags` - (Optional, Map) The key/value pairs to associate with the cluster.

 * `public_ip` - (Optional, List, ForceNew) A nested object resource Structure is documented below.
   Changing this creates a new cluster resource.